SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/sync/sync-configure-field-allocation.md

 ## Troubleshooting

 If you have defined incorrect settings for the field allocations, you will receive a descriptive error message.
 This would apply for instance to a mandatory field without a synchronisation direction.
-You need to correct the error before you can activate the ERP connection.
+You must correct the error before you can activate the ERP connection.

 ## How to map/allocate list items